-4.1.4.
+4.1.3.
 Accessible Parking

-Holroyd DCP 2013 requires that two spaces per 100 visitor/ customer spaces be designated as accessible parking.
+Given the Cumberland DCP does not state an accessible parking rate reference has been made to the Holroyd DCP 2013 which requires that two spaces per 100 visitor/ customer spaces be designated as accessible parking.
 As such two accessible spaces would be required as part of any future development application.
-Indicative plans indicate that five accessible spaces could be provided, exceeding this requirement.

-4.1.5.
+4.1.4.
 Bicycle Parking

-Neither Holroyd DCP 2013 nor the Draft Cumberland DCP stipulates any bicycle requirements for hotel land uses.
-Plans indicate that 14 bicycle parking spaces would be provided with this deemed suitable given surrounding cycling infrastructure.
+Neither Holroyd DCP 2013 nor Cumberland DCP stipulate any bicycle requirements for hotel land uses.
+It is recommended that up to 15 bicycle parking spaces be provided considering the sites location and surrounding supporting cycling infrastructure.